University of Penn pledges $100 million to School District of Philadelphia

 “I call on other institutions in our city to follow Penn’s lead and to pay a fair share investment in addressing the shameful school funding crisis,” she added.
 “Investing in our public schools is a lasting investment in our future.”

-Over the years, the partnership between the District, the Philadelphia Federation of Teachers, and Penn has invested more than $25 million over the past 15 years in the District’s top-performing Penn Alexander School, providing land for the school, funding for construction, and annual payments of approximately $1 million for operations.
+The partnership between the district, the Philadelphia Federation of Teachers and Penn has invested more than $25 million over the past 15 years in the district’s top-performing Penn Alexander School, providing land for the school, funding for construction and annual payments of approximately $1 million for operations.

 In 2013, Penn expanded its partnership with the Henry C. Lea School, which led to a Penn Graduate School of Education-based liaison on site serving as a partnership coordinator.